 - I've had another seven-channel video piece, Model Lightbox, in rotation at the Boston Convention and Exhibition Center.

-My video piece Shanghai Traces has been running at
+My real-time video piece Shanghai Traces ran at

 My choral work "Lao Zhang" was premiered by Dale Warland at the Chorus America conference in June 2012.